© Crown copyright 2022

 The Queen is not liable to pay tax on the Sovereign Grant as it covers official expenditure only and, under the arrangements in the Memorandum, tax would not be due.

-- Tax is paid voluntarily on all the monarch’s private sources of income.
-Tax is also paid on The Queen’s Privy Purse income (which includes income received from the Duchy of Lancaster) to the extent that it is not used for official purposes.
+- the Queen voluntary pays income and capital gains tax, alongside inheritance tax to the extent described in paragraphs 1.9 and 1.10 in the Memorandum.
+Tax is also paid on The Queen’s Privy Purse income (which includes income received from the Duchy of Lancaster) to the extent that it is not used for official purposes

-- The Duke of Edinburgh pays tax on any part of the annuity that is not used wholly, exclusively and necessarily in the performance of his official duties.
-In practice the whole of the annuity is used for official business.
+- until his death, the Duke of Edinburgh paid tax on any part of his annuity that was not used wholly, exclusively or necessarily in the performance of his official duties

 9. The Crown Estate

-The Crown Estate is the property of the Sovereign “in right of the Crown”.
+The Crown Estate is the property of the Sovereign “in right of the Crown”, as set out on the official website of The Crown Estate.
 Since 1760 each monarch has surrendered its revenue to the Exchequer in return for government support.

-The profit of the Crown Estate is a reference point for the calculation of Sovereign Grant.
+The profit of The Crown Estate is a reference point for the calculation of Sovereign Grant.
 The Crown Estate does not pay the Sovereign Grant to the Monarch directly.
-It makes a payment each year to the Consolidated Fund and HM Treasury makes the payment to the Monarch.
+It makes a payment each year to the Consolidated Fund and HM Treasury pays the Sovereign Grant to the Monarch.

 10. Security costs